alpacaaa/alpacaaa.github.io/2013-10-06-service-chooser-sample-app.md

 We'll need to use the `{{input}}` helper in our template to make the checkbox react to the application state (and viceversa, make the application react whenever the checkbox is updated).

-So change the textbox into this.
+So replace the checkbox with this.

     {{input type="checkbox" checkedBinding="isChecked"}}